bamerman/hello-world/README.md

 # hello-world

 This is my first repository.

-I'm excited integrate my technical writing work with GitHub!
+I'm excited to integrate my technical writing work with GitHub!